 EB-2

-- National Interest Waiver (NIW): One significant advantage of EB-2 is the potential to qualify for a National Interest Waiver, which allows individuals to bypass the job offer and labor certification requirements if they can demonstrate that their work is in the national interest of the United States.
+4. National Interest Waiver (NIW): One significant advantage of EB-2 is the potential to qualify for a National Interest Waiver, which allows individuals to bypass the employer sponsor and labor certification requirements if they can demonstrate that their work is in the national interest of the United States.

-- Exceptional ability: Besides advanced degree professionals, EB-2 also includes individuals with exceptional ability in their respective fields, although they must still undergo the labor certification process.
+5. Exceptional ability (no degree required): Besides advanced degree professionals, EB-2 also includes individuals with exceptional ability in their respective fields, although they must still undergo the labor certification process.

 It’s important to note that the specific requirements and eligibility criteria for EB-1 and EB-2 visas may vary.